clowder-framework/clowder2/README.md

 1. Create a user with the POST /users endpoint in routes.users.
 Supply name and password
 2. Get token using the POST /login endpoint in main.
 This will provide Bearer Access token good for 120 minutes.
 3. Currently only the create dataset endpoint and the test /protected endpoing in main check for the token

-## Mongo

-There are currently a few different ways of connecting to Mongo shown in this project.

-1. Datasets use MongoEngine and its `DynamicDocument`
-2. Items use Motor directly and the custom `PyObjectId`
-3. Users use Motor directly as well, but a `OID` and `MongoModel`.
-This means that the pydantic objects have less boilderplate.
-4. `beanie_test.py` shows it the basic example from their documentation and it is not used in the routers yet.

 ## Dev Environment Setup
 1. To install Black python code formatter so it runs everytime you save in an IDE see https://black.readthedocs.io/en/stable/integrations/editors.html